Rasterfield

 Company Grow

-Grow introduced a new recurring direct debit feature for personal contributions — processing 600–800 transactions monthly, with batch runs on the 21st of each month.
+Grow introduced a new recurring direct debit feature — processing 600–800 transactions monthly, with batch runs on the 21st of each month.
 This was the first time the platform supported this capability.

 Finance and operations had no existing tooling for this.
 There was no structured way to track contribution status, identify failures, or manage exceptions.
 Multi-day settlement cycles (from initiation to T+4) meant transactions could appear delayed without anyone knowing whether it was a timing issue or a genuine failure.
 The system needed to support dishonour tracking, cancellations, and exception management.